luisg1119/Guerrero-Luis-Portfolio/README.md

 ## [Resume](https://github.com/luisg1119/Guerrero-Luis-Portfolio/blob/master/Guerrero_Luis_Resume.pdf)

 Describes at a high level my skillset and qualifications.
 In addition to where I have been working, along with some other information about myself.

 ---

 ## [College_Transcripts](https://github.com/luisg1119/Guerrero-Luis-Portfolio/blob/master/Guerrero_Luis_Transcript.pdf)

 View my scholastic qualifications

 ---

 ## [Web_Folder](https://github.com/luisg1119/Guerrero-Luis-Portfolio/tree/master/Web)

 In this folder you can view code I have created utilizing various web-stack technologies ranging from, but not limited to:

+* PHP
+* Node.js (Server, Gulp)
+* Angular.js
+* JS (JQuery)
+* HTML
-		PHP, Node.js (Server, Gulp), Angular.js, JS (JQuery), HTML, CSS (Bootstrap, Foundation, Angular Material)
+* CSS (Bootstrap, Foundation, Angular Material)
+* and many more...

 ---

 ## [Java_Folder](https://github.com/luisg1119/Guerrero-Luis-Portfolio/tree/master/Java)

 Java material can be found in the folder.
 In specific a multi-threading application, GUI applications, Algorithm exercises and web development with Java.